TesrabNetwork/python-tesradex/README.rst

 Welcome to python-tesradex v1.0.0
 ================================

-This is an unofficial Python wrapper for the `Tesradex exchanges REST API v1 <https://tesradexapidocs.docs.apiary.io/>`_. use at your own risk.
+This is an unofficial Python wrapper for the `Tesradex exchanges REST API v1 <https://tesradexapidocs.docs.apiary.io/>`_.
+Use at your own risk.

 PyPi
   https://pypi.python.org/pypi/python-tesradex